 Is this gas safe to be using in my home?

 Kerosene will be very safe for you to use in your home for heating purposes, and it is probably safer than other options.
 This is because it doesn’t emit carbon monoxide, so you don’t need to worry about it while using the heater.
 This allows you to use the heater for longer periods, including all day and night, in any space without worrying about fumes either.

 Can I use regular kerosene in my heater?

 There are different levels of kerosene that are often purchased, and the highest quality is the 1-K. This is often recommended in the heaters since you can see any contamination in the liquid, and it is easier on your wicks.
-However, make sure that you purchase only this type of kerosene and watch out for what you are purchasing.
+However, make sure that you purchase only this type of kerosene and watch for what you are purchasing.

 Why does my heater have an overwhelming kerosene odor?

 There are plenty of reasons that your kerosene heater might be smelling, but the most common one is that the wick needs to be changed.
 This scent will let you know that the wick is becoming thinner and thinner and needs to be replaced.
 Make sure to watch out for this as a sign of replacing it before anything else happens.